Defines functions for working with expression functions and their applications

 would be indistinguishable from normal function application.
 Thus we need a

 new symbol.
-We define a constant in this module to be "LDE EFA"
+We define a constant in this module to be "LDE EFA" so that we

-can express $f(3,k)$ as ("LDE EFA" f 3 k)
+can express ("LDE EFA" f 3 k).
+That constant may change in

 later versions of the LDE, so clients should not hard-code that name into